AceRodnel14/installations/hostapd-bridgedAP/README.md

 Home Router (192.168.33.1) <----> RaspberryPi (192.168.3.115) <----> NodeMCU (192.168.3.17)

-*In this setup, since they are in the same network, the WebServer in NodeMCU is* *reachable to all devices connected to the Home Router.
+*In this setup, since they are in the same network, the WebServer in NodeMCU is* *reachable by all devices connected to the Home Router.
 This is because* *there is no NAT configuration.*

 **Instructions:**